Grupo-de-Diseno-de-Productos-y-Procesos/Cloud-based-tutorials-on-biomolecules-of-Colombia-s-biodiversity/README.md

 If you use these tutorials in your research/teaching, please **cite us!:**

-Meza J, Leon C, Bohorquez F, Rodriguez W, Bernal A, Domínguez M, Ramírez C, Villegas F, Gonzalez A  (2024) Development and implementation of cloud-based tutorials on biomolecules of Colombia’s biodiversity. _J Chem Educ.
+Meza J, Leon C, Bohorquez F, Rodriguez W, Bernal A, Domínguez M, Ramírez C, Villegas F, Gonzalez A  (2024) Development and implementation of cloud-based tutorials on biomolecules of Colombia’s biodiversity.Unpublished.

 ## Contributions and Code of Conduct